Other names: FTY720

 This two year study, conducted predominantly in the USA, compared two doses of Gilenya and placebo in 1,083 people with relapsing remitting MS. Compared to placebo, Gilenya reduced the relapse rate by 48%.
 There was no significant difference in worsening of disability between the groups.

-TRANSFORMS was a one year study, comparing two doses of Gilenya with Avonex in 1,292 people with relapsing remitting MS. Compared to Avonex, Gilenya reduced the relapse rates by 38% to 52%.
+TRANSFORMS was a one year study, comparing two doses of Gilenya with Avonex in 1,292 people with relapsing remitting MS. Compared to Avonex, Gilenya reduced the relapse rates by between 38% to 52%.
 There was no significant difference in worsening of disability between the two groups.
+However, later analysis of the results showed that people with high disease activity experienced a 61% reduction in relapse rates.

 Primary progressive MS